ecoslado/PyMongoODM/README.md

 PyMongoODM
 ==========

-Mongo ODM wroten in Python based in pymongo client.
+Mongo ODM wroten in Python and based in pymongo client.
 * Installation
 TODO

 * Configuration
 TODO

 * Define your model